privacy-tech-lab/ccpa-metrics/README.md

 This repo contains [data](https://github.com/privacy-tech-lab/ccpa-metrics/tree/main/data/2020) on business' disclosures per §999.317(g).
 The data is entered and visualized in a [Google Sheet](https://docs.google.com/spreadsheets/d/1VzyTpjWgAoR36oYVhSoX9Qzynj1uV61tvV6Tt5B5P7I/edit#gid=0).

+@coreystone provided an [update](https://github.com/privacy-tech-lab/ccpa-metrics/issues/2) to the data in March 2023.

 ## 3. Contribution

 Contribute by opening an issue or a pull request.
 Contact: sebastian[at]privacytechlab.org